The Lazarus Hospice is looking for volunteers!

 People who most wish to become involved in the direct end-of-life care, we prepare for this demanding task in a training course.
 Participants in the preparation course first make a commitment, for at least two years, to work on a regular basis voluntarily in our hospice services.
-At the start of the course a €250.00 fee is collected which the participant gets back after two years of continuous work.
+At the start of the course a €250.00 fee is collected.
 The course fee can also be paid out in installments.

 The preparation course (read more: Lazarus Hospiz Aktuell Ausgabe 3/2018) for voluntary end-of-life care carefully guides the participant in the psychosocial support of critically ill and dying people as well as their family members.

 The course includes a total of 70 hours of theory.
 This section is divided into an introductory course and an in-depth course with at least 30 hours of practical activities in the company of patients.

 The Introductory Course is made up of three weekend workshops and three sessions held in the evening spread out over a period of three months.
 In the introductory course the participants get to know the principles of the hospice movement and learn essentials about the parameters for hospice work in Germany.
 The participants develop tools for their encounters with people in the last phase of their life.
 Some of these are:

 - Sensitization for the situation and feelings of other people